Liagson/ConcaveHullGenerator/README.md

 Inspired by *[Implementation of a fast and efficient concave hull algorith](http://www.it.uu.se/edu/course/homepage/projektTDB/ht13/project10/Project-10-report.pdf)*, the concave hull is reached through the iteration of four basic steps:
 1. We find the points close to the longest edge of a hull.
 The distance is directly related to the value of `scaleFactor`
 2. We measure the angle (in reality the *cosine* of this angle) of every point related to this segment.
-3. We will select the point that gives us the widest angle/cosine.
-If the value of the cosine is inferior to the value of `concavity` we will discard this point.
+3. We will select the point that gives us the widest angle/smallest cosine.
+If the value of the cosine is superior to the value of `concavity` we will discard this point.
-4. The point will be used to divide the segment into two new ones.
+4. The newly found point will be used to divide the segment into two new ones.
 The process will be repeated until no more divisions are made.

 ![IMG2](https://raw.githubusercontent.com/Liagson/ConcaveHullGenerator/master/Pics/Steps.png)